Categories League Primer (Fantasy Baseball)

 But like any change in format, differences in strategies arise.
 So here are a few small considerations to keep in mind when you’re drafting in your H2H categories league.

 Punting a category is ok

 Generally speaking, punting categories in fantasy baseball isn’t a wise strategy, at least not in a rotisserie league.
-You limit your potential upside right off the bat, and you pretty much need everything to break right to have a shot at the title.
+You limit your potential upside right off the bat, as your best case scenario drops from 120 points (in a 12-team league) to 109 points.
+And that means you pretty much need everything to break right in the other nine categories to have a shot at the title.
 But in a head-to-head categories league?
-Don’t hesitate to do so.
+Punting isn’t quite so taboo.

 Let’s say, for example, that you punt steals.
 You’ll get just a handful for the season, and finish with by far the fewest steals in your league.
-Well, that’s not really relevant in a categories league.
-Because your worst case scenario is that you’re just guaranteeing that you lose one out of your 10 categories each week.
+But although your team may feel uncomfortable when you look at it coming out of the draft, your season-long steals totals simply aren’t relevant in a categories league.
+Your absolute worst case scenario is that you’re guaranteeing that you lose just one out of your 10 categories each week.
 That’s not nearly as damaging as coming in last place in a category in a rotisserie league.

-Also, even if you try to purposely punt steals, you may find yourself winning, or at least tying that category a few times during the season.
+Also, even if you try to purposely punt steals, you may find yourself winning, or at least tying, that category a few times during the season.
 Steals come in bunches, and no matter how many steals your opponent may tally over the course of the season, he or she may have that random off week in your matchup.
-And, of course, you never know when your one Miguel Cabrera or Buster Posey steal may come, which might be just enough to win you the week.
+And, of course, you never know when your one Peter Alonso or J.D.
+Martinez steal may come, which might be just enough to win you the week.

 Go heavy on offense